-The empty suit can tell you everything you need to do; what to wear, how to respond to calls, what the future of EMS holds, what certifications you need to get, what organizations you need to join and support financially, and what your agency is doing wrong.
+The empty suit can tell you everything you need to do; what to wear, how to respond to calls, what the future of EMS holds, what certifications you need to get, what organizations you need to join and support financially, and what your agency is doing wrong and even how to think.
 They love to dress up like they are in the navy and give each other awards.

 Rolf Dobelli hits it out of the park in “The Art of Thinking Clearly,” summing up the easiest way of identifying you are in the presence of an empty suit: True experts recognize the limits of what they know and what they do not know.
 If they find themselves outside their circle of competence, they keep quiet or simply say, “I don’t know.”
 This they utter unapologetically, even with a certain pride.
 From chauffeurs, we hear every line except this.

 1. Yes, I think a college degree is a good idea for EMS, I am just not certain that it is slam-dunk to higher wages and happier, more productive employees.